-A home warranty offers you several advantages.
-There are, however, some downsides to purchasing a warranty for your home.
-Before you spend money on a home warranty, make sure you understand the pros and cons so you can make an informed decision.
+A home warranty, usually a one-year protection plan that covers parts and components of your home's electrical, plumbing, heating and air conditioning systems as well as many other major appliances, offers you several advantages.
+There are, however, some downsides to paying for a home warranty contract.
+Before you spend money on a home warranty plan, make sure you understand what the plan covers, the cost of a basic plan vs one with add-ons, and other pros and cons of home warranty coverage, so you can make an informed decision.

 Pro: Flat Rate Fixes Can Help You Save Money

-You never know what problems lurk behind a building's walls.
-Even a highly recommended home inspector could miss issues that lead to costly repairs.
+If you are a new homeowner, you and your real estate agent had to rely on the home inspection team to report on the condition of the kitchen appliances, washer and dryer, and water heater, among other things.
+But even a highly recommended home inspector could miss issues that lead to costly repairs.
 If you have a home warranty, though, you can potentially save a lot of money by taking advantage of flat rate fixes.

 With flat rate fixes, your service provider makes repairs or replacements for a predetermined amount of money.
 If your policy says you only need to pay $100 for repairs, your warranty will help when you need someone to do a job that costs several hundreds or thousands of dollars.